LindseySongstad/TravelPlannerProject/README.md

 # TravelPlannerProject
 App for making travel plans, final project for Per Scholas Java Developer program.

 Allows users to create trips with trip items.
 Items can be assigned categories and dates.
-Trips can be displayed organized and color coded by category.
+Trips can be displayed organized by day and color coded by category.

 ### Technologies used
 - Spring